evomimic/map-proto1/dna/README.md

-# DNA Folder
+# DEPRECATED!
+DNA Folder
-This folder contains the zome definitions so that code will be executed in the Holochain Conductor.
+This folder contains the combined DNA for multiple hApps.
+Containts of this folder should be moved to new compliant folders.